Moira Millán: Biography

 She was a co-writer and protagonist of the documentary Pupila de mujer, mirada de la tierra, which was the winner by Argentina of the third edition of the DocTV Latin America contest.
-The documentary, premiered in 2012 on public television channels in several South American South American, addresses from a gender perspective the problem of identity and the struggle for the territory of native peoples.
+The documentary, premiered in 2012 on public television channels in several South American countries, addresses from a gender perspective the problem of identity and the struggle for the territory of native peoples.

 In 2012, she began a series of meetings with women from different communities of native peoples of Argentina, actions that gave rise to the first March of Native Women for Good Living in 2015, representing 36 native nations.
 In 2018, This initiative was consolidated with the formation of the Movement of Indigenous Women for Good Living, which defines itself as anti-patriarchal, of which Moira Millán is coordinator and reference.

 Millán actively participated in the events developed following the disappearance and death of Santiago Maldonado in 2017 and in the mobilizations.
 In 2018, within the framework of the 33rd National Meeting of Women, she coordinated a workshop on “Women and self-determination of the peoples”, in which the use of the term “Plurinational” was proposed as a way of explaining the presence and participation of indigenous women.

 She began to report receiving death threats against her and her daughters in 2017, purportedly due to her involvement in the case of the disappearance and murder of Santiago Maldonado.

 In 2018, she was charged with "aggravated coercion" by the Federal Prosecutor of Esquel, after participating in the protests.
 She was absolved by the Federal Court of Justice of Comodoro Rivadavia in 2019.

 In 2019, Millan published a book, the novel El tren del olvido.